aeisenberg/angular-bind-notifier/README.md

 ### manual refreshment
 > [jsbin example](http://jsbin.com/tovexareje/1/edit?html,js,output)

-The above use cases showcase how $watched expressions refrehs binds.
+The above use cases showcase how $watched expressions refresh bindings.

 What happens behind the scenes is that a `$broadcast` is sent with the `$$rebind::` prefix, followed by the key of your notifier key:value mapping.